leonwigley/GoFast/README.md

 # GoFast
 An opinionated web framework to create server-driven web apps in Go.

+> ⚠️ Caution: work in progress and may have breaking changes until official release.

 ## Philosophy
 Do you **loathe** dealing with client side state?